 Using a Library EBook in a Course

 We all want to help students save money.
 Not requiring expensive textbooks is one effective way to do this.
 When possible, of course, Open Access Textbooks should be used.
-Unfortunately, this isn't always an option because such texts don't exist for many topics.
+Unfortunately, this isn't always an option because such texts don't exist for some topics.
 Linking to library Ebooks is also a possibility.
-However, these EBooks sometimes come with limitations.
-You can mitigate against these limitations (on number of simultaneous users, print, and download limits) by being aware of them, and if acceptable for how they will be used, communicating best practices to your students.
+However, these EBooks sometimes come with some limitations.
+You can mitigate against these limitations (esp. print, and download limits) by being aware of them, and if acceptable for how they will be used, communicating best practices to your students.
 Here is a brief tutorial on how to locate, assess and link to specific library EBooks as course materials (textbook or shorter reading).

 Locate EBooks